 1. Pulverize the dry roasted peanuts: Use your food processor (affiliate link) or blender to chop up the peanuts into very fine pieces.
 Don’t go too far or you will turn it into peanut butter.
 But if you want to match the texture of the original Reese’s filling, really fine, almost mealy dry roasted peanuts will do the trick!

-finely ground peanut in a glass bowl
+Finely ground peanuts in a glass bowl.

 1. Beat everything together: In a large bowl, beat the powdered sugar, peanut butter, very finely chopped peanuts, and vanilla together.
 Add milk, as necessary, to get the mixture to come together.
 It should still be pretty dry and almost crumbly, but will definitely hold together.

-a mixing bowl with peanut butter filling ingredients
+A mixing bowl with peanut butter filling ingredients.

 1. Shape the eggs: My preferred approach is to shape the eggs by hand, although you could always roll out the dough with a rolling pin (affiliate link) between two sheets of parchment paper and cut out your eggs if you happen to have a small egg-shaped cookie cutter.
 You could probably even just use a plastic egg if you have one that splits in half length-wise.
 Instead, I use my small cookie scoop to scoop out balls of dough that are about 2 tablespoons worth.
 Then I roll them between the palms of my hands to create an oval and flatten them out into an egg shape.
 Either method works, so choose what fits best for you!